 Pills and injections become a part of the daily routine for diabetic patients.
 The conventional medications help maintain a balanced sugar level, improve insulin sensitivity, and control glucose transfer to the bloodstream.

 The treatment for type 2 diabetes leads to a dead end.
 Unfortunately, there is no escape from medicines and needles once you’re diagnosed with diabetes.
+In fact the condition will get worse, if you don't make appropriate diet and lifestyle changes.

 But recent experiments have attempted to come up with futuristic solutions for a pain-free, more convenient approach for treating type II diabetes.
 There is no permanent cure for the condition at the moment, but with huge advancements in the biotech industry, a cure does not seem to be too far.